BCEMVC

 To apply to become a volunteer, fill out the Volunteer Packet and return it to emergencymanagement@bentoncountyor.gov.
 After we have reviewed the application and the background check has cleared, we will be in touch for an interview.

 Visit our websites for more information on CERT training or the Be 2 Weeks Ready program.
-Click here for a one-page flyer to share about the program!
+Download a one-page flyer for more information about the program.

-The following courses may enhance your knowledge as an Emergency Management Volunteer, but are not required.
+These courses can enhance your knowledge as an Emergency Management Volunteer, but are not required.

 - FEMA IS-100.c: Introduction to the Incident Command System